-Diabetes self-management training, diabetic services and supplies
+Diabetes self-management training, diabetic services and supplies for up to two diabetes screenings every 12 months.

 For all people who have diabetes (insulin and noninsulin users).
 Covered services include:

 - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.